zzshou/RCAM/README.md

 # SemEval2021-Reading-Comprehension-of-Abstract-Meaning

 This is the repository for SemEval 2021 Task 4: Reading Comprehension of Abstract Meaning.
 It includes code for baseline models and data.
+For more details, please see the **"Model"** file.

 ## Data
 **Data Format**